bcsefercik/ComputerVisionAssignments/README.md

 # Computer Vision Assignments

 ## Description
-This repository comprises of the assignments that I have completed for my Computer vision class.
+This repository comprises of the assignments that I have completed for **Computer Vision** class.

 Assignments are implemented in MATLAB.

-Assignment descriptions are placed in every assignment's folders.
+Assignment descriptions are placed in every assignment's folder.

 Assignment topics are: